wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/alternative_workshop_11.md

 In the same folder as above:
  - Login to the Azure CLI: `az login`
+  - If you're using GitPod, you'll need to use `az login --use-device-code`
  - Create a Web App:
  ```
  az webapp up --sku B1 --location uksouth --name <APP_NAME> --resource-group <RG_NAME>